AUTOMATE

 Vault & Security

-Encrypting sensitive data, Ansible Vault, and security best practices.
+Encrypting data and security best practices.

 Advanced